Shotbow/fudawiki-files/hanafuda/games.md

 # Traditional Games
 This is a list of known hanafuda games, arranged alphabetically and with links to those games for which we can provide rules or enough details to warrant their own pages.

+There are three major families to which hanafuda games tend to belong.
+Fishing games are those such as Koi-Koi and Hachi-Hachi whose main gameplay mechanism recolves around playing cards from one's hand to capture cards of the same suit on the field.
+Banking games are those such as Oicho-Kabu in which each player competes against the bank rather than one another by comparing the cards dealt to them, usually with gambling intent.
+Sequence games are those which depend upon players playing their cards to the field in a particular order, generally based upon one of the traditional [suit arrangements](/en/hanafuda/suits#arrangement-of-suits), often with a goal of emptying one's hand before one's opponents.
 ## Popular Games
 These games are relatively widely known, and quite frequently show up in rule books and video games.
 |Game|Players|Family|Origin|